Mortgage

 Credit history issues

 Late payments, collections and major derogatory credit problems like foreclosures or bankruptcies almost always require a letter of explanation.
-Underwriters look at how you’ve managed credit in the past to determine if you’ll be able to afford a new loan.
+Underwriters look at how you’ve managed credit in the past to determine if you can afford a new loan.

 Employment history or gaps in employment